that reflects health and well-being.

 Clinimedspa, for a silhouette that reflects health and well-being.

 Gynecomastia is a mammary gland that develops in men behind or under the nipples.
 The problem most often occurs during puberty and continues or worsens into adulthood.
 In addition, gynecomastia is more common than you might think.
-Figures show us that more than 40% of men are affected by this problem.
+Studies show us that more than 40% of men are affected by this problem.

 —How can you tell if gynecomastia has developed?